 - Monitors policy on external auditor supplying non-audit services.

-- Monitors fraud reports and operation of the Company’s Whistleblowing and anti-bribery and Corruption policies.
+- Monitors operation of the Company’s Whistleblowing and anti-bribery/corruption policies and investigates any reports of fraud within the Group.

 - Reviews the basis on which the Company and its principal subsidiaries continue to prepare their financial statements on a going concern basis.